Construction of Kuranishi structures on the moduli spaces of pseudo holomorphic disks: II: Uniqueness of the Kuranishi structure up to pseudo isotopy

 In the same way as in Proposition \ref{prop721} we can show that it defines a disk-component-wise system of obstruction bundle data of $\{{\mathcal M}_{k+1,\ell}(X,L,\mathcal J;\beta)~\vert~ k,\ell,\beta\}$.

-In case $P = [1,2]$ and $\mathcal J$ is collared, it is easy to see that we can choose $\widehat{\mathscr F}_{k+1,\ell,\beta}$ so that (\ref{form712revrefv}) is collared in the sense of Definition \ref{defcollared}.
+In the case $P = [1,2]$ and $\mathcal J$ is collared, it is easy to see that we can choose $\widehat{\mathscr F}_{k+1,\ell,\beta}$ so that (\ref{form712revrefv}) is collared in the sense of Definition \ref{defcollared}.
 The proof of Proposition \ref{prop925} is complete. \end{proof} Now we can prove Theorem \ref{thm219}.
 Suppose we are in the situation of Theorem \ref{pisotopyexixsts}.
-Then by Proposition \ref{prop925} we can find disk-component-wise systems of obstruction bundle data of $\{\mathcal M_{k+1,\ell}(X,L,J_1;\beta)\}$ and $\{\mathcal M_{k+1,\ell}(X,L,J_2;\beta)\}$ so that there exists a pseudo isotopy between two tree like K-systems obtained by them.
-We then use Theorem \ref{thm96} to prove that there exists a pseudo isotopy between two tree like K-systems obtained by any choice of obstruction bundle data.
+Then by Proposition \ref{prop925} we can find disk-component-wise systems of obstruction bundle data of $\{\mathcal M_{k+1,\ell}(X,L,J_1;\beta)\}$ and $\{\mathcal M_{k+1,\ell}(X,L,J_2;\beta)\}$ so that there exists a pseudo-isotopy between two tree-like K-systems obtained by them.
+We then use Theorem \ref{thm96} to prove that there exists a pseudo-isotopy between two tree-like K-systems obtained by any choice of obstruction bundle data.
 Since our pseudo isotopies are collared, we can glue them easily.
 Thus Theorem \ref{thm219} is proved.
 Theorem \ref{pisotopyexixsts} is its special case where $\ell = 0$.